-3. Accrual of continuing education begins only after the date the license was issued.
+3. Accrual of continuing education begins after the date the license was issued for initial licensure and only during the renewal period for renewal applicants.
+The renewal period is January 1 to December 31.

 4. Continuing education hours accrued beyond the required 40 clock hours may not be applied toward the next renewal period.
-Renewal periods run from January 1 to December 31.